yaal-coop/canaille/README.md

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :
 - Authentication and user profile edition against a LDAP directory;
-- "I forgot my password" emails;
+- Registration, email confirmation, "I forgot my password" emails;
 - Only OpenID Connect: no outdated or exotic protocol support;
 - No additional database required: everything is stored in your LDAP server;
 - Customizable, themable;
-- The code is easy to read and easy to edit, and you should!
+- The code is easy to read and easy to edit!

 # Screenshots